Premise· predictive

 Destiny (Steven Bonnell)

-Their wording: “Iran is actively pursuing nuclear weapons with the intent to threaten Israel”
+“Iran is actively pursuing nuclear weapons with the intent to threaten Israel”

 Destiny holds this from liberal internationalist principles - alliances and self-defense rights are core to the rules-based international order